gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-on-red-hat-and-centos/apim-components/README.md

 ```

 {% hint style="info" %}
-These commands provide no feedback as to whether the management API started successfully.
+These commands provide no feedback as to whether the Management API started successfully.
 This information is written to the log files located in `/opt/graviteeio/apim/rest-api/logs/`.
 {% endhint %}

 ### View the logs